 I still do not think La Boca is worth a visit.
 Maybe that is because I do not have a photographer’s eye, so once I have soaked up the situation, I will not notice those charming little details that Dani sees until I look at them later on her computer screen.
 I tended to focus on the fact that there is nothing authentic about El Caminito, so what is it that you are visiting?
 Plus, straying out into the surrounding neighborhood puts you in a rough area rife with robberies and crime (or so they say, nothing happened to us).

-My Tip: If you, like me, find yourself agreeing to go to La Boca, make sure you spend time at the PROA gallery.
+My Tip: If you, like me, find yourself agreeing to visit La Boca, make sure you spend time at the PROA gallery.
 It is the utter antithesis of El Caminito and I mean this in a good way: White walls, sharp angles, glass windows, intelligent art, clean bathrooms and a great view of the river.
 I wish I had known about the rooftop café, which has a menu of fresh, healthy food, good coffee, delicious-looking desserts and an outdoor patio with comfortable lounge chairs covered by big umbrellas reassuring you that you can stay here all afternoon while you wait for the others to finish shopping for refrigerator magnets.